-b) Information Assessment
+b) Information assessment

 Having gathered information on the competition and the industry, MNEs will then evaluate the data.
 One of the most common approaches is to make an overall assessments based on the five forces that determine industry competitiveness - buyers, suppliers, potential new entrants to the industry, the availability of substitute goods and services, and rivalry among the competitors.
 The porter's 5 forces tool is a simple but powerful tool for understanding where power lies in a business situation.
 With a clear understanding, you can take fair advantage of a situation of strength, improve a situation of weakness, and avoid taking wrong steps.
-This makes it an important part of your planning toolkit i) Bargaining Power of Buyers ii) Bargaining Power of Supplier
+This makes it an important part of your planning toolkit i) Bargaining power of buyers their business to competitors, the MNE will want to formulate a strategy for countering this move.
+For example, the company may offer a lower price or increase the amount of service it provides.